ReneAslanov/devChallenges-my-team-page/README.md

 - What was your experience?
 - What have you learned/improved?
 - Your wisdom? :) -->

+You can see a demo of this project [here](https://stunning-bubblegum-4ffc03.netlify.app/)

 Since making Websites responsive is a skill that I need to improve, building all the projects from devChallenges.io regarding Responsive Web design should be a good start :)